Pandaqi/Pandaqi-Studio/pandaqi-studio-dev/content/the-domino-diaries/place/theme-parque/rules/_index.md

 This adds **rollercoasters** to the game!
 Rollercoasters are attractions that must be created from _multiple_ parts.

-The possible rollercoaster parts are: Station, Straight, Bend
+The possible rollercoaster parts are: Station, Straight, Bend, Tunnel.

-A rollercoaster only scores points if it has at least one station and it is a loop (it comes back to where it started).

-> Rollercoaster Score = 2 x "length of rollercoaster" x "length of queue"

-Every **Station** tile can be claimed by a Pawn.
-This means that rollercoasters are the only attraction that can be claimed _multiple times_ (by different players).
+* Every **Station** tile can be claimed by a Pawn.
+Yes, a single rollercoaster with multiple stations can be claimed _multiple times_ (by different players).

-When it comes to tile placement, **rollercoaster parts must match**.
+* **Rollercoaster parts must match**.
 If a tile has an open-ended rollercoaster track, you can _only_ play tiles adjacent to it that continue the rollercoaster track properly.
 Any other placement is illegal.
+* **Queues must be connected to stations.** You can't attach a path to any other coaster part.
+* **Tunnels continue the coaster from another tunnel.** That tunnel, however, must be _nearby_ or in the _same row or column_.

+A rollercoaster only scores points if it has at least one station and it is a loop (it comes back to where it started).

+> **Rollercoaster Score** = 2 x "length of rollercoaster" x "length of queue"

 @TODO: IMAGE EXAMPLE